 As with other cryptocurrencies, Dogecoin mining requires the miner to have an appropriate mining rig.

-Before joining a mining pool it is important that miners research the security of the pool as well as the manner in which they calculate rewards.
+Before joining a dogecoin pool it is important that miners research the security of the mining pool as well as the manner in which they calculate rewards.

 Some mining pools focus only on specific cryptocurrencies and some allow for multiple currencies to be mined.
 Before you start mining for Dogecoin, calculate the possible profitability with this mining calculator.